 - China’s occupancy grew from 9% to 18% during the first two weeks in March.
 In terms of on-the-books, during the same period, Trip.Com Group reported a 20x increase in prepaid hotel bookings.

 The Ventures team at Plug and Play have highlighted a handful of startups that can help corporations within the Travel and Tourism industry endure this situation.

-“Unfortunately, many startups will not survive the impact of Covid-19.
+“Unfortunately, many startups will not survive the impact of the novel coronavirus.
 We're already seeing tons of layoffs and startups having to switch their full-time employees to part-time,” said Kristi Choi, Ventures Associate at Plug and Play Travel, “Startups that already had a short runway before the crisis will be hit at an accelerated rate.
-At the same time, we've seen an impressive number of startups quickly pivot or develop additional solutions for Covid-19 applications in the areas of prevention, detection, disruption management, and operational efficiency, which has showcased the agility of these founders.”
+At the same time, we've seen an impressive number of startups quickly pivot or develop additional solutions for COVID-19 applications in the areas of prevention, detection, disruption management, and operational efficiency, which has showcased the agility of these founders.”

 RubiQ is a Tel-Aviv based startup that helps airlines reduce significant overload on call centers and streamline passengers’ rebooking and refund processes.
 In the current situation, process automation is key.

 RubiQ offers Aircules, a white label AI-powered mobile solution which keeps the passengers updated, and allows them to rebook from personalized alternatives.

 Bespoke is helping the Japanese government to effectively communicate with travelers in Japan in multiple languages as a means to combat the pandemic.
 They do it with Bebot, one of their products, that they describe as an “AI concierge”.

 With Bespoke, Japanese residents and travelers can ask the chatbot different questions about their health or the virus (such as symptoms, treatment or preventive measures).